DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step2.md

 We can expand this by running the follow (which will also remove the time-stamped directory) `tar zxf support-bundle*.tar.gz -C support-bundle --strip-components=1`{{execute}}.

-If you visit the `support-bundle` folder in the IDE tab, you should see we have a mostly-full description of the state of our cluster and what's running in it, minus some potentially sensitive information.
+If you visit the `support-bundle` folder in the IDE tab, you should see we have a mostly-full description of the state of our cluster and what's running in it, minus some potentially sensitive information (we'll cover **Redactors** in future step).

 For example, which version of Kubernetes are we running?
 `./support-bundle/cluster-info/cluster_version.json`{{open}}